Ianthem/Data_Portfolio/README.md

 👋 Hi, I’m @Ianthem
 👀 I’m interested in Data Analysis and Visualisation
 🌱 I’m currently learning Python and R
-💞️ I’m looking to collaborate on
-📫 How to reach me: ianthemalpass@yahoo.com
+💞️ I’m looking to collaborate with other data enthusiast's 📫 How to reach me: ianthemalpass@yahoo.com
 😄 Pronouns: She/Her
 ⚡ Fun fact: The sky is white, go figure.